samuelandersoncodes/sell_estate/README.md

 * As a User, I would like to be able to manage my properties so that I can easily keep track of property details and be able to udpate, edit, add and or delete when neccessary.
 I would also love to easily find my property by their house number.
 * As a User, I would like to be able to manage my clients' details so that I can add, delete, update and find clients easily by thier name when necessary.
 * As a User, I would like to be able to return to the main menu without having to restart the application and also exit just by a tap.

+### Features Planned

+* Simple and easy to use application with clear navigation.
+* Simple database storage for:
+    * Add, list, update and delete functionality for properties.
+    * Add, list, update and delete functionality for clients.
+* Return to main menu option through sub menus.
+* Exit easily by pressing 0 and enter.